1992–93 in English football: Nottingham Forest relegated

 Brian Clough retired after 18 years as manager of Nottingham Forest.
 In his final season as manager they were relegated from the Premier League, but earlier in his reign he had brought league championship and European Cup glory to the previously unfashionable club.
 There had even been some success in the final few years of his reign, as Forest were League Cup winners in 1989 and 1990.
 They were losing finalists in the 1991 FA Cup and 1992 League Cup, but finally bowed out of the top flight after the sale of key players like Des Walker and Teddy Sheringham who proved impossible to replace.

 Swindon reach top division

 Swindon Town finally reached the top flight of English football by beating Leicester City 4–3 in the Division One playoff final.
 They had been denied promotion three years earlier because of financial irregularities.

-Manager of the jubilant Swindon side was 36-year-old Glenn Hoddle, the former Tottenham and England midfielder, who had built a formidable squad containing players like Shaun Taylor, Micky Hazard and Craig Maskell.
-Shortly after achieving promotion glory with Swindon, Hoddle agreed to become manager of Chelsea and was replaced at the County Ground by his assistant John Gorman.
+Manager of the Swindon side was 36-year-old Glenn Hoddle, the former Tottenham and England midfielder, who had built a formidable squad, containing players like Shaun Taylor, Micky Hazard, and Craig Maskell.
+Shortly after achieving promotion glory with Swindon, Hoddle agreed to become the manager of Chelsea, and was replaced at the County Ground by his assistant, John Gorman.